-This manual has been prepared to assist the students of the Communicative Sciences and Disorders (CSD) Program in their professional education development.
-The manual has been designed to outline the various clinical requirements that must be met in order to satisfactorily complete the degree programs and to meet the Master's level requirements of the Council on Academic Accreditation (CAA) of the American Speech-Language-Hearing Association (ASHA).
+This manual has been prepared to assist the Communicative Sciences and Disorders (CSD) Program students in their professional education development.
+The manual has been designed to outline the various clinical requirements that must be met to satisfactorily complete the degree programs and meet the Master's level requirements of the Council on Academic Accreditation (CAA) of the American Speech-Language-Hearing Association (ASHA).

-The student is strongly encouraged to become familiar with the contents of this manual as well as the Undergraduate Bulletin or Graduate Catalog under which the student was admitted.
-There may be points that are unclear due to brevity or to actual lack of policy, and the students should obtain clarification of these points.
+The student is strongly encouraged to become familiar with the contents of this manual and the Undergraduate Bulletin/Graduate Catalog under which the student was admitted.
+There may be unclear points due to brevity or an actual lack of policy, and the students should obtain clarification of these points.
 Nevertheless, the student WILL be held responsible for the material enclosed herein.
-The student is also responsible for verifying the record of his/her clinical hours, as well as courses, and seeing to it that these conform to university, departmental, and ASHA requirements.
-This can best be accomplished by consulting with the Clinic Director, clinical supervisor and academic advisor at least once per term in order to verify these records.
+The student is also responsible for verifying the record of his/her clinical hours and courses and seeing to it that these conform to university, departmental, and ASHA requirements.
+This can best be accomplished by consulting with the Clinic Director, clinical supervisor, and academic advisor at least once per term to verify these records.

-Students and staff are encouraged to make recommendations which they feel may make this manual more useful to the members of our department.
+Students and staff are encouraged to make recommendations which they feel may make this manual more valuable to the members of our department.
 (The contents herein are subject to change without notification.)
 A separate document, the Program Manual, outlines the coursework requirements for the CSD program.